Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentApi.md

 > CSSCMSDataModelModelsEnrollmentAvailableRenewal NewGetEnrollmentAvailableRenewalThumbprintThumbprintRequest(ctx, thumbprint).XKeyfactorRequestedWith(xKeyfactorRequestedWith).CollectionId(collectionId).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()

-Returns the type of renewal available for a given certificate.
+Returns the collection of enum flags for the type of renewal available for a given certificate.

 ### Example